20 Tips On How To Save Money To Travel Around The World

 Get fewer haircuts

-If you get a haircut or cut and colored once every two months as opposed to once every month, you’ll save 50% and probably still look just good.
+Please don’t laugh and I know, this is a bit extreme, but if you get a haircut or a cut and colored once every two months as opposed to once every month, you’ll save 50% and probably still look just fine.
 Considering the cost of hair care, over the course of a year this could really add up.
 Of course, stick to a simple style that a friend can trim for you for free, and you’ve got 100% savings.
-Same for ladies that dye their hair…and Yes, I know, I am not listening to myself, but as I said at the beginning of this post, these are all options how to save money, you don’t have to do all of them if you don’t feel like giving up on something you reallllly like.
+Same for ladies that colored the hair…and Yes, I know, I am not listening to myself, but as I said at the beginning of this post, these are all options on how to save money, you don’t have to do it all, if you don’t feel like giving up on something you really like just don’t do it!
+We don’t want this to get you frustrated.

 Borrow your reading material